joelclermont/kendo-docs/api/framework/dragaxis.md

          console.log(x); // Horizontal axis
          console.log(y); // Vertical axis
      }
+    });

-    });Each axis instance contains the following fields:
+Each axis instance contains the following fields:

 *   **location** - the offset of the mouse/touch relative to the entire document (pageX/Y);